Library and Information Science MSI

 Resources for Young Adults

-Student may use electives to add a CCI graduate certificate or minor.
+Student may use electives to add an additional LIS certificate or another CCI graduate certificate.
+Other graduate courses in CI, CS, CT, DSCI, INFO, and SE are also an option.
 Please consult your advisors for the option and course requirements.

 Total Credits45.0